d3/d3-shape/README.md

 }
 ```

+The default accessor thus assumes that the input data is always defined.
 When a line is [generated](#_line), the defined accessor will be invoked for each element in the input data array, being passed the element `d`, the index `i`, and the array `data` as three arguments.
 If the given element is defined (*i.e.*, if the defined accessor returns a truthy value for this element), the [*x*](#line_x) and [*y*](#line_y) accessors will subsequently be evaluated and the point will be added to the current line segment.
 Otherwise, the element will be skipped, the current line segment will be ended, and a new line segment will be generated for the next defined point.
 As a result, the generated line may have several discrete segments.
 For example:

 [<img src="https://cloud.githubusercontent.com/assets/230541/11515272/f4f3b4fc-9831-11e5-9530-54adbaa4d896.png" width="480" height="250" alt="Line with Missing Data">](http://bl.ocks.org/mbostock/0533f44f2cfabecc5e3a)

-The default accessor assumes that the input data is always defined.
 Note that if a line segment consists of only a single point, it may appear invisible unless rendered with rounded or square [line caps](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-linecap).
+In addition, some curves such as [cardinalOpen](#cardinalOpen) only render a visible segment if it contains multiple points.

 <a name="line_curve" href="#line_curve">#</a> <i>line</i>.<b>curve</b>([<i>curve</i>[, <i>parameters…</i>]])

-…
+If *curve* is specified, sets the [curve implementation](#curves) and returns this line generator.
+Any optional *parameters*, if specified, will be bound to the specified *curve*.
+If *curve* is not specified, returns the current curve implementation, which defaults to [linear](#linear).

 <a name="line_context" href="#line_context">#</a> <i>line</i>.<b>context</b>([<i>context</i>])